buswinka/ryomen/readme.md

         output[_destination] = crop[b, ...][_source]
 ```

-Ryomen is named after the first name of the main antagonist of JJK who slices up everything.
+Ryomen is titled after the first name of the main antagonist of JJK who slices up everything.